Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 Experimental option that tries to optimize the raytracing stage by finding the closest octree cell to traverse first.
 By default, the application uses a different method that tries to find the closest octree cell in another, less accurate way.
 Does not seem to improve performance.

+#### DisableStacklessOctreeTraversal

+When using an octree with 4 or 5 layers, by default an optimized version of the octree traversal algorithm, that does not need a stack, is used.
+This version is substantially faster.
+This preprocessor option can be used to disable it.